 Worship

-Covenant follows a traditional liturgy (from the Greek word leitourgia, meaning ‘public service’, leitourgos ‘minister’, and lēitos ‘public’ + ergos ‘working’, or in other words, ‘the work of the people’), which varies each week and lasts about an hour and a half, followed by announcements and a frequent but optional meal following the service.
+Covenant follows a traditional liturgy (from the Greek word leitourgia, meaning ‘public service’, leitourgos ‘minister’, and lēitos ‘public’ + ergos ‘working’, or in other words, ‘the work of the people’), which varies each week and lasts about an hour and a half.

 Our liturgy often includes excerpts from the Westminster Confession of Faith, private confession of sin, prayer, a weekly sermon, and both recorded/contemporary and live/traditional hymns throughout the service.
-We’re currently exploring the Cantus Christi Psalter and Hymnal, so you can expect to learn a new song or two regularly right along with us.
+We’re currently singing from the Cantus Christi Psalter and Hymnal, so you may expect to learn a new song or two regularly right along with us.
+Hymnals are available in house to borrow for the service.

-Most of what you will need to participate in the service is projected on screens on the front wall.
+Everything you need to participate in the service is projected on screens on the front wall as well.

 Communion